This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-As you can see, we used extremely awkward syntax just to achieve a very simple effect.
-Moreover, since lambda is actually a function, it cannot directly return to the upper-level function, causing us to do many redundant if judgments.
+It can be seen that we used an extremely awkward way to achieve an extremely simple effect.
+Moreover, since a lambda is essentially a function, it cannot directly return to the parent function from within the lambda.
+This leads to us doing a lot of redundant if checks.

-Using template for makes the code much cleaner.
+With template for, the code looks much cleaner:

 constexpr auto size = std::tuple_size_v<std::decay_t<decltype(tuple)>>;